Oxnard Oil Field: Oil field waste

+Between 1950 and 1981 Mandalay Bay was a permitted oil field waste disposal site which caused the release of numerous hazardous chemicals.
+The records of what was dumped were subsequently lost, resulting in calls for an investigation and millions of dollars in lawsuits from home buyers who were told the area was safe for habitation.

 Anterra operates the only commercial facility that disposes oil field waste through injection wells in the county.
 In 1998, Anadime Energy Services Inc. applied for permission from the county of Ventura to operate a commercial disposal site at 1933 E. Wooley Road near the Oxnard city limits.
 This Canadian firm accepted waste from other oil field operators, mostly brine, and injects it thousands of feet into the ground.
 This permit held by Anterra will expire in 2018 and the commercial oil disposal sites in agricultural land are no longer permitted by county zoning law.
 The county Board of Supervisors eliminated such a use in farmland two years after the 1998 permit was issued.
 They also denied a zoning change in 2015 that would have allowed expansion of the facility citing the many places of open space and industrial zones where the oil field disposal sites are permitted.
 They were unconvinced by the testimony that Ventura County, as the third-largest oil-producing region in the state, needs to allow brines to be disposed of effectively and cheaply.
 Anterra can still apply to continue operations at the current level when the permit expires.
-The Santa Clara Wastewater Facility, established in 1959 about 2 mi southwest of Santa Paula, can also accept such waste but doesn't have injection wells on site.
+The Santa Clara Wastewater Facility, established in 1959 about 2 mi southwest of Santa Paula, accepted such waste but without injection wells on site until it closed in 2014.